 The challenge with Ester Comunello’s Turn collection was sourcing a manufacturer who could accurately make the components inspired by the ‘threading’ found on nuts and bolts.
 Working closely with our supplier in Norwich, Ester tweaked the original design of this threading to give it a smoother movement.

 The Maya Concrete Side table was originally designed by Tom Parfitt to be crafted from marble.
 We wanted to optimise the material usage, and felt the wastage of this premium material would be too great.
 The solution?
 Cast concrete.
 It’s durable, tactile and available in many finishes.

 Our Cheltenham-based manufacturer had to hand-build a four-part mould in order to achieve the complex table base.
-During our factory visit we chose the colours we wanted to use, and learnt more about the Eco Concrete that the tables are made from.
+During our factory visit we chose the colours we wanted to use, and learnt more about the Eco Concrete that these modern side tables are made from.
 Composed from more than 90% recycled materials, it’s a very different proposal to the original marble concept, but every bit as striking.

 The Step Stool by Phil Luscombe and Josh South was prototyped in Kent.
 We experimented with several different finishes before settling on the beautiful, contrasting solid natural oak and fumed oak option.
 The fumed oak finish really accentuates the grain of the timber, while also highlighting the dowel ‘crown’ that can be seen on the top and footrest.
 Phil and Josh had done a lot of prototyping in the Northumbria University workshop, so after a few Skype calls the design was finalised quite quickly.